KevinWu098/KevinWu098/README.md

 ## Hi there!
 I'm Kevin, a Frontend Developer and a CS student at UC Irvine.

 I'm enthusiastic about building and contributing to innovative projects that blend functionality and an engaging user experience.
-Currently, I'm aiming to strengthen my UI/UX skills while exploring new technologies.

 **Reach out and chat with me!
 Find me on [LinkedIn](https://www.linkedin.com/in/kevinwu098/).** 🍖💖